spapaseit/collaborative-doc-editor/README.md

 There are two unit tests for the [RumiEditor.tsx](editor/src/editor/RumiEditor.tsx) component, both in [RumiEditor.test.tsx](editor/src/editor/__tests__/RumiEditor.test.tsx).

 To run the tests, open a terminal into the `editor/` directory and run `npm test`.

+## Closing comments

+I am no designer, and it shows :D